-Archibald C. and Frances Fulk Rufty Research Professor of Law Emeritus
+Archibald C. and Frances Fulk Rufty Research Professor of Law Emeritus, 2017-2018

-Richard A. Danner is Archibald C. and Frances Fulk Rufty Research Professor of Law, and Senior Associate Dean for Information Services.
-His primary academic interests are in legislation, legal education, and legal research and bibliography.
-In addition to his administrative responsibilities, he has taught a course on Legislation, focusing on statutory interpretation, and legal research and writing.
+Richard A. Danner was the Archibald C. and Frances Fulk Rufty Research Professor of Law, and Senior Associate Dean for Information Services.
+His primary academic interests were in legislation, legal education, and legal research and bibliography.
+In addition to his administrative responsibilities, he taught a course on Legislation, focusing on statutory interpretation, and legal research and writing.

-Danner has written on the impacts of information technology on legal education and the profession of law librarianship, and on the effects of electronic publication on scholarly communication in law.
-His current research is focused on the role played by forms and structures of legal information on the history and development of U.S. law.
-He is the author of Strategic Planning: A Law Library Management Tool for the '90s and Beyond (2d ed.
+Danner wrote on the impacts of information technology on legal education and the profession of law librarianship, and on the effects of electronic publication on scholarly communication in law.
+His last research was focused on the role played by forms and structures of legal information on the history and development of U.S. law.
+He was the author of Strategic Planning: A Law Library Management Tool for the '90s and Beyond (2d ed.
 1997) and Legal Research in Wisconsin (1980), and contributions to journals in law and librarianship.
-He is the editor of Toward a Renaissance in Law Librarianship (1997); co-editor (with Bernal) of Introduction to Foreign Legal Systems (1994); compiler of the International Journal of Legal Information Cumulative Index 1960-2002 (2003); co-editor (with Houdek) of Legal Information and the Development of American Law (2008; and co-editor (with Winterton) of the IALL International Handbook of Legal Information Management (2012), which received the 2012 Joseph L. Andrews Legal Literature Award.
+He was the editor of Toward a Renaissance in Law Librarianship (1997); co-editor (with Bernal) of Introduction to Foreign Legal Systems (1994); compiler of the International Journal of Legal Information Cumulative Index 1960-2002 (2003); co-editor (with Houdek) of Legal Information and the Development of American Law (2008; and co-editor (with Winterton) of the IALL International Handbook of Legal Information Management (2012), which received the 2012 Joseph L. Andrews Legal Literature Award.